Clean Your Clogged Arteries with Turmeric

 Curcumin in turmeric can help in preventing further damage caused to arteries because of high blood pressure.

-Turmeric inhibits Angiotensin Converting Enzymes & Platelet variations.
+Turmeric inhibits Angiotensin Converting Enzymes & Platelet Variations.

-Turmeric inhibits an angiotensin-converting enzyme that narrow downs blood vessels.
+Turmeric inhibits an angiotensin-converting enzyme that narrows down blood vessels.
 It can further help relax blood vessels, thus regulating blood pressure.
 When Hypertension causes variations in the platelet count in the blood, it leads to clots in arteries, which in turn blocks the blood supply from the heart to the rest of the body.
 Most studies claim that turmeric can prevent variations in platelet activity due to high blood pressure.

 Turmeric improves the Endothelial Function of the Heart.